Sennevds/mijn_waterlink/README.md

 ## Available Data

-This integration will fetch the latest received datapoint from the 'Mijn Water-link' portal.
-Typically the water meter sends a value every day, but it can happen that it takes a few days as well.
-This means that the last received datapoint is always a bit outdated, typically anywhere from a few hours to a couple of days.
+This integration will fetch the latest available datapoint as it is present in the 'Mijn Water-link' portal.
+Typically the water meter takes a local measurement around midnight, which is send to the portal on the next day around noon.
+This means that the portal value is inherently already outdated.
+In addition it happens that the latest measured values are only send or received after a couple of days.
+This means that the value which present in the portal (which is in turn read by this integration) is outdated anywhere from 12 hours to a couple of days.

 <img width="423"  alt="image" src="https://github.com/user-attachments/assets/12dd6742-10ff-4019-830a-86bae2829834" />